afontenot/grimper/README.md

 ### Scripts:

  * `play.sh` handles everything except downloading mods.
-For basic use (installing Everest, updating Everest, running Celeste) you can just run the script and everything should happen automatically with prompts as necessary.
+To get started, you can simply run the script and everything should happen automatically with prompts as necessary.
 The script also has several options:

+   * `play.sh mount` mounts the overlayfs.

-   * `play.sh update` just tries to update Everest.
+   * `play.sh update` tries to update Everest.

-   * `play.sh <name>` will use a Saves directory located in `./saves/<name>`, instead of the default location `./saves/default`.
+   * `play.sh -s <name>` will use a Saves directory located in `./saves/<name>`, instead of the default location `./saves/default`.
 This is convenient for having grouped collections of save files which you use for different purposes.

-(Note that having `update` as an option means you are not allowed to have `update` as the name of a save file directory.
-I was too lazy to add proper argument handling to this script.)
+   * `play.sh -m <name>` will start Celeste with only the specified mod (and its dependencies) enabled.

- * `updatemods.py` is pretty self-explanatory, thanks to `argparse`.
+ * `updatemods.py` is pretty self-explanatory.
 There are two basic commands: `download` and `update`.
-Currently `update` always means update-all, and `download` can also be used to update an individual mod.
-You need to have mounted the overlay directories using `play.sh` before running this script - you can use `play.sh update` to do this without having to start and then quit out of Celeste.
+Currently `update` always means update-all, and `download` can be used to update an individual mod.
+You need to have mounted the overlay directories using `play.sh` before running this script.

 ## Requirements

 You'll need a Linux system (for overlayfs support), a Celeste installation that Everest can use (I've only tested the Itch.io build), common Linux tools like `curl`, the .NET Core runtime (to build Everest), and the Mono runtime (to run the Everest `MiniInstaller.exe`).

-It's probably possible to adjust the script to use the Mono build tools, or (vice versa) avoid the Mono runtime in favor of .NET, but I haven't worked on this.
-Note that both are open source software - no closed .NET components are needed.
+The script will attempt to use the Mono build tools (rather than dotnet) as a fallback if they are available, but this hasn't been tested.
+Official builds of Everest are done with the dotnet tools, so that's what play.sh does too.